 BBC to begin inquiry into Princess Diana’s 1995 interview following claims that journalist duped her

-Diana’s brother, Charles Spencer, has alleged that BBC journalist Martin Bashir used forged bank statements to convince her for the interview.
+Diana’s brother, Charles Spencer, alleged that BBC journalist Martin Bashir used forged bank statements to convince her to give the interview.

-The British Broadcasting Corporation on Wednesday announced that an investigation will immediately begin on the 1995 interview with Princess Diana.
+The British Broadcasting Corporation on Wednesday announced that an investigation will immediately begin into the 1995 interview with Diana, the deceased Princess of Wales.

-The television network’s decision came after Diana’s brother, Charles Spencer, alleged that BBC journalist Martin Bashir used forged bank statements to convince her for the ‘Panorama’ interview in November 1995.
-‘Panorama’ is a current affairs documentary programme on BBC Television.
+The television network’s decision came after Diana’s brother, Charles Spencer, alleged that BBC journalist Martin Bashir had used forged bank statements to convince her to give the Panorama interview in November 1995.
+Panorama is a current affairs documentary programme on BBC Television.

 Former Supreme Court judge Lord John Dyson has been appointed to head the investigating team.